How much should your B2B website cost?

 This Better Practice B2B marketing resource takes a look at B2B website budgets for websites designed to generate awareness, acquire prospects, nurture prospects and qualify sales readiness.

-“How much should my B2B website budget be for design and development?” is a question Brainrider is often asked as companies increase their investment in digital marketing (see MarketingSherpa Benchmark Chart on the right).
+“How much should my B2B website budget be for design and development?” is a question Brainrider is often asked as companies increase their investment in digital marketing.
 The answer is easier to get to than you might think.
 This resource looks at what you should allocate for your b2b website budget and what costs you might not have considered yet.

 While website development budgets can range from hundreds to hundreds of thousands of dollars, web design and coding for a world-class B2B Marketing website should cost between $9,500 and $30,000.
 This cost range includes:

 - Graphic design based on your existing brand (logo, colors, typography, and design elements like icons or graphic)

 - Coding themes and page template for an open-source Content Management System platform such as WordPress or Drupal

 You can spend more if you need a graphic design update for your whole brand, require custom code modifications for the CMS, or need multiple rounds of revisions to meet complex internal decision making needs.
 But most B2B marketing website projects should fit this range whether you are a multinational B2B brand with millions of customers, a growth brand with a very niche audience, or anyone in-between.
 If you are surprised by these costs click here to check out how Web Content Management Systems work and why they have lowered costs.

 Additional B2B website budget items that are often overlooked

 The following B2B website budget items can be internal or outsourced but they are often overlooked when planning a new website project causing many challenges as the project is executed.

 While many website projects start with the question “What should our new website look like?” a better process is to ask: